jina-ai/docs/chapters/tutorials/index.rst

     from jina import Flow
     flow = Flow()

-But this is an empty `Flow`, since we want to encode our data and then index it, we need to add elements to it.
-And what we add to a `Flow` are always `Executors` we will talk about them more formally later.
-But think of them as the elements you will need to do all the processing you want.
+But this is an empty `Flow`.
+Since we want to encode our data and then index it, we need to add elements to it.
+The only things we add to a `Flow` are `Executors`.
+We will talk about them more formally later, but think of them as the elements that will do all the data processing you want.

 Add elements to a Flow
 ++++++++++++++++++++++++++++++++++++